 Ethan Rubin is a registered patent attorney who focuses his practice on patent, trade secret, and other intellectual property litigation.

 He has litigated in U.S. District Courts, the U.S. International Trade Commission, and the Patent Trial and Appeal Board.
-Ethan is experienced in all facets of IP litigation, including fact and expert depositions, motion practice, claim construction, pre-trial preparation and post-grant review before the PTAB.
+Ethan is experienced in all facets of IP litigation, including fact and expert depositions, motion practice, claim construction, pre-trial preparation, and post-grant matters before the PTAB.
 Ethan is regularly called upon to draft and argue dispositive motions in U.S. District Courts.
 His cases span a range of complex technologies, including computer networking and network security, digital image processing, data storage systems, and medical devices.